karlssberg/Motiv/tutorial/PropositionVisibility.md

 While this problem exists regardless of how you decompose your logic, Motiv tries to mitigate this by allowing you to inspect (at runtime) the proposition before it is used to evaluate models.

+The `Expression` property will provide a detailed breakdown of the proposition, including encapsulated propositions with differing metadata types.

 ```csharp
 var isRoyalFlush =
     Spec.Build(new IsHandFlushProposition() & new IsAceHighStraightBroadwayProposition())